Last Updated on Feb 7, 2023 by

-Each unit of the Nifty BeES fund is equal to 1/10th of the S&P CNX Nifty Index or commonly called Nifty 50 (an index that tracks top 50 companies from across sectors).
-The face value of each unit is Rs.10 but, depending on the trading volume and demand and supply, the per-unit market price fluctuates.
+Each unit of the Nifty BeES fund is equal to 1/10th of the S&P CNX Nifty Index or commonly called Nifty 50 (an index that tracks the top 50 companies from across sectors).
+The face value of each unit is Rs.10, but depending on the trading volume and demand and supply, the per-unit market price fluctuates.

 Benefits of Nifty BeES

-Since Nifty BeES is listed on the stock exchange, it is available to all investors.
+- Ease of buying – Since Nifty BeES is listed on the stock exchange, it is available to all investors.
 With a Demat account, one can purchase the scheme in real-time.
-The minimum investment is Rs.500.
-There is no maximum limit to the investment which makes Nifty BeES suitable for small and large investors alike.
+The minimum investment is Rs.
+500. There is no maximum limit to the investment, which makes Nifty BeES suitable for small and large investors.

 Things to remember when investing in Nifty BeES

 It is important to note that Nifty BeES is not the same as Nifty/Index funds.
-While Nifty BeES exhibit the features of an ETF, index funds clone mutual funds.
+While Nifty BeES exhibits the features of an ETF, index funds clone mutual funds.
 Also, Nifty BeES can easily be liquidated in contrast to an index fund.
-Another fundamental difference between the two is that Nifty BeES are better preferred for trading while index funds are used to build long-term portfolios.
+Another fundamental difference between the two is that Nifty BeES are better preferred for trading, while index funds are used to build long-term portfolios.

-But given the aforementioned benefits, one might be tempted to invest in Nifty BeES.
-However, here are a few things that one should keep in mind before investing:
+But given the benefits mentioned above, one might be tempted to invest in Nifty BeES.
+However, one should keep a few things in mind before investing:

 - Nifty BeES is an equity-oriented scheme.
 As such, it is exposed to volatility risks.
 You should have the appetite to bear the risk if you invest in the scheme.